ComunidadAylas/PackSquash/README.md

 * For VSH and FSH shader files: minification, by removing unneeded whitespace.
 As with JSON files, PackSquash will perform basic validation on them.
 * For Java property files (only if OptiFine mod support is enabled): minification, by removing unneeded whitespace.
 As with JSON files, performing minification requires parsing the file, so PackSquash will show basic validation errors.

 In addition to these techniques, the files that are not already compressed by design (like OGG and PNG images) are losslessly compressed using the Zopfli algorithm, which is a state of the art DEFLATE encoder made by Google.
 It is tuned for very high space savings at the cost of performance, whilst being compatible with every DEFLATE decoder.
-For even higher savings it is possible to try to compress already compressed files, but this is very likely to yield marginal savings, if at all.
+For even higher savings it is possible to try to compress already compressed files, although this slows down the process significantly.

 ## 🔗 Download
 You can get the executable for the latest stable release from [here](https://github.com/ComunidadAylas/PackSquash/releases/latest).